yashmjain/fenic/examples/mcp/docs-server/README.md

 **Server fails to start with "Missing required tables" error:**

 - Run `python populate_tables.py` to create the documentation database
-- Ensure you have the required API keys set as environment variables
+- Ensure you have `GEMINI_API_KEY` set as an environment variable
+- Check that the script completed successfully (should show "Successfully created all required tables")

+**API key errors:**

+- Ensure `GEMINI_API_KEY` is set with a valid Google AI Studio API key
+- Get your API key from: https://aistudio.google.com/apikey

 **Permission errors:**

 - Check that the data directory (`~/.fenic` by default) is writable
 - Or set `FENIC_WORK_DIR` to a directory you have write access to

+**Import errors:**

+- Ensure you've activated the virtual environment: `source .venv/bin/activate`
+- Run `uv pip install -e .` to install all dependencies